 Bankruptcy is a tool that is used to help you get back on your feet.
 Our lawyers want to help you lead a productive and happy life, and part of that process is addressing your debt.
 Let us use our experience to find a solution for you and your family.

 At Atlas Consumer Law, we provide our clients with sound legal advice and representation.
 We are knowledgeable of the law and skilled at understanding and guiding clients through legal techniques and processes.
-Located in Oak Brook, Illinois, we serve clients in Chicago and the surrounding areas.
+Located in Lombard, Illinois, we serve clients in Chicago and the surrounding areas.

 Contact a Chicago bankruptcy attorney to discuss the possibility of a severance.
 Contact us online or by calling us at (312) 313-1613.